 I will say that the only real negative—and it’s a stretch—is that the lid doesn’t open 180°.
 That is, it doesn’t lay flat once opened.
 Again, this is me reaching for a negative, but it could be useful if you were sliding the whole box under a low vehicle or other workspaces.
 And while the hinges seem solid, they are plastic, so one strong accidental push on the bottom of the lid could snap the thing off.
 Unlikely, but possible.

 Overall, these are really great organizers—probably the best I’ve used.
 The compartments are strong, deep, and there aren’t any flimsy dividers to deal with.
-The fact that you can remove them, hang them, re-organize the organizer itself, and cost only $20 is a win for me.
+The fact that you can remove them, hang them, re-organize the organizer itself, and cheap is a win for me.